- WEEK 6 -

 1. The offering isn't sourced in your gifts and talents so it doesn't HUM with your energy.
 Blink.
 Everyone passes it by.

-If you are here, revisit Week Three on Original Medicine.
+If you are here, revisit Week Three on Soul Genius.
 Vox me!
 We can discuss in session too.

 2. The product doesn't meet a pain point that your buyer feels.
 Blink.
 Potential customers don't care.